Bira/octopus-carnival/_drafts/stormtroopers.md

 The Star Wars prequel trilogy tells us about the fall of the Galactic Republic, and the rise of the Empire.
 This sneaky asshole senator named Palpatine manufactured a war against a coalition of separatist planets and then handed the Republic a clone army on a platter so that they could fight it.
-He'd later use secret implanted instructions to have the Clones perform a violent takeover of the Republic.
+The justification for their existence is that they're needed to fight the massive droid armies of the separatists, but the real reason is that they're programmed to help with Palpatine's hostile takeover of the Republic when the time comes.

 The Clones, then, are our first layer of the onion, supplanting those disparate planetary forces.
 Clones are mass-produced by a planet of biotech specialists,